 The maximum number of upload threads to use to upload parts of a large file is specified by --threads.
 It has no effect on "small" files (under 200MB as of writing this).
-Default is 10.

 Each fileInfo is of the form a=b.